ravenlandpush/RavencoinIPFSInstaller/README.md

 ./sync_all_not_related_ipfs_hashes.sh
 ```

-# Adding to Crontab - unfinished automation
+# Adding to Crontab - unfinished/incomplete - Run IPFS bootstrap pin 1AM nightly.
+The below crontab 'script' works.
+However, you need to replace the sections $whoami with the username you want it to run under.
+Also the working path is assumed of the cronjob.
+That is why it is not present in the current automation.

 ```
 # Add a cronjob command for the installed tools